gaetanoCultrera/FE-homework-Angular/FE-Homework/README.md

 ## Missing Requirements

-loading component for transition management, wishlist and non-optimized graphics,Angular properties are used for data flow towards components for managing the loading process.
+loading component for transition management, wishlist and non-optimized graphics,Angular properties are used for data flow towards components for managing the loading process,For the wishlist, I wanted it to be managed with the URL provided by the API, which I obtained in the component with ActivatedRouteSnapshot, using a solution with passing the item as a parameter.

 ## Code scaffolding